proxytranslation/user-docs/dashboard2/pathsettings.md

 ## Path settings

-The proxy supports the declaration and use of rules called path overrides (alternatively called subtree overrides).
+The proxy supports the declaration and use of rules called path overrides (alternatively called _Subtree Overrides_).
 They can be used to apply a variety of changes to an exact (e.g. `/about-us.html`) or prefix paths (e.g. all pages under `/products`).

 ![Path settings dialog default view](../img/dashboard2/path_settings_default.jpg)